How Will the Human Race End? a Humorous Supposition

 I have independently figured out the way the world, or society, will end.
 It truly is quite simple, and despicably fitting.

-It is as certain and guaranteed as the works of Nostradamus, and the weight of the Mayan calendar stone.
+It is as certain and equally as guaranteed as the works of Nostradamus, any religious predictions, or the weight of the Mayan calendar stone.

 All of the artwork used in this article is from "Art Explosion" software by Nova Development, and is public domain clip art licensed for use in works, including web pages and other internet applications.